LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Implements the data model with data from the silver layer
 - Only Transformers can load data into the gold layer
+- Users here have only read permission and nothing else

 ### Data marts